 - Growing Cybercrime Trends Every Business Should Be Aware of (Crime-As-a-Service model of cybercrime is blooming.
-With new complexities of criminal activities in the computer world, not everyone is aware of different trends in cybercrime to look out for.
+With the new complexities of criminal activities in the computer world, not everyone is aware of different trends in cybercrime to look out for.
 It is especially important to consider when it comes to protecting business data and business computer network security.)

 How to beat a ransomware attack

-Obviously the best way to foil a ransomware attack is to be incredibly diligent about IT security; but with hundreds of thousands of new attacks being created daily, there are no guarantees that you won’t get infected.
+Obviously, the best way to foil a ransomware attack is to be incredibly diligent about IT security; but with hundreds of thousands of new attacks being created daily, there are no guarantees that you won’t get infected.

 Therefore, to keep your computer network secure and protected it’s critical to:

 - maintain a full, daily backup of your data OFF-SITE so that IF you do get hit with ransomware, you can recover all your files quickly; most of the time backup is the only way you can recover your data without giving into a ransom demand;

 - remember to back up off-site PCs, laptops, remote offices, and third-party software data stored in cloud apps;

 - implement a good anti-virus system in place (may we recommend ESET), and keep it up-to-date, making sure it does not expire and leave you unprotected (remember update virus definitions on time, making sure it protects you from the latest threats!); while most antivirus programs under most conditions may not protect you from ransomware, just due to the different nature of this type of a virus, it is a great overall systems hygiene approach;

 - educate your employees about the dangers of ransomware, and have proper cybersecurity protocols in place;

 - maintain an overall secure, efficient computer network